sap345/WF-project/README.md

 this is my windows forensics , a bash script that the user enters HDD/MEM file and analyzing it.
 Project Overview:

-This repository showcases a comprehensive Windows Forensics project developed by Ofir Halfin.
+This repository showcases a comprehensive Windows Forensics project developed by Ariel Sapir.
 Explore the intricacies of digital forensics methodologies tailored specifically for Windows operating systems.

 Contents: